Lee County Clerk of Court, FLHome Menu

 At the time of filing a small estates action, you must mail in or take a certified copy of the death certificate, a copy of the funeral bill paid in full, a copy of any documentation of the decedent's assets, and the applicable filing fees.
 Assets are only released to the party who paid the final funeral bill.

-Visit the Fee Schedule for a complete list of our fees.
+Visit the Fees and Costs page for a complete list of our fees.